survivejs/webpack-book/manuscript/styling/01_loading.md

 }
 ```

 Also, we'll need to make webpack aware of it.
-Without having an entry pointing at it somehow, webpack won't be able to find the file:
+Without having an entry pointing to it somehow, webpack won't be able to find the file:

 **app/index.js**